tanghao-xiaomi/docs/CONTRIBUTING.md

 1. Test your changes

-    Run the test suite to make sure that nothing is broken.
+    Run the test suite to make sure that nothing is wrong.

 2. Sign the Contributor License Agreement

-    Please make sure you have signed our Contributor License Agreement.
+    Make sure you have signed our Contributor License Agreement (CLA).
 We are not asking you to assign copyright to us, but to give us the right to distribute your code without restriction.
-We ask this of all contributors in order to assure our users of the origin and continuing existence of the code.
+We ask all contributors to sign it in order to assure our users of the origin and continuing existence of the code.
 You only need to sign the CLA once.

 3. **Rebase your changes**

-    Update your local repository with the most recent code from the main openvela repository, and rebase your branch on top of the latest main branch.
+    Update your local repository with the latest code from the main openvela repository, and rebase your branch on top of the latest main branch.
 We prefer your initial changes to be squashed into a single commit.
 Later, if we ask you to make changes, add them as separate commits.
 This makes them easier to review.
-As a final step before merging we will either ask you to squash all commits yourself or we'll do it for you.
+As a final step before merging, we will either ask you to squash all commits yourself or we'll do it for you.

 4. Submit a pull request

   Push your local changes to your forked copy of the repository and submit a pull request.
-In the pull request, choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.
-Also mention the number of the issue where discussion has taken place, eg "Closes #123".
+In the pull request, choose a title which sums up the changes made.
+In the body text, provide details about the changes.
+Also mention the number of the issue; for example, “Closing #123".

-### How to deal with conflicts
+### Resolving Conflicts

-Normally, you don't need to rebase your pull request unless there is a merge conflict with the master branch.
-When GitHub prompts that your pull request "cannot be merged automatically", use the following command to rebase your pull request onto the latest master branch:
+When the platform indicates that your pull request "can't automatically merge", use the following command to rebase the pull request on top of the latest main branch:

-1. Rebase to the latest master branch
+1. Rebase to the latest main branch

     ```Bash
     git remote add upstream https://github.com/open-vela/[repository].git